ISO Certification For Property Management

 Initial Assessment and Planning

-2. Conduct a Gap Analysis: Assess your current processes against the requirements of the chosen ISO standards to identify areas for improvement.
+2. Conduct a Gap Analysis: Assess your current processes against the requirements of the chosen ISO standard to identify areas for improvement.

-5. Develop a Roadmap: Create a detailed plan outlining the steps, timelines, and resources required for certification.
+3. Develop an Implementation Plan: Create a detailed roadmap outlining the steps, timelines, and resources needed to achieve certification.

 Implementation and Documentation